 APR Expectations

 The annual percentage rate (APR) represents the total cost of borrowing, including interest and certain fees.
-For borrowers with a 600 credit score, APRs are typically higher due to increased risk.
-Rates can range widely, often falling between 10% and 30% or more, depending on the lender and loan type.
-A higher APR means higher overall repayment costs, so comparing offers is important.
+For fair credit borrowers, APRs are typically higher due to increased risk.
+Your actual rate will vary based on lender requirements.

 Loan Amount Brackets and Range